gecrooks/modern-python-template/README.md

 ```
 We put the code to extract the version number in `config.py` and not `__init__.py`, because we don't want to pollute our top level package namespace.

-The various pragmas in the code above ("pragma: no cover" and "type: ignore" are there because the conditional import needed for python 3.7 compatibility confuses both our type checker and code coverage tools.
+The various pragmas in the code above ("pragma: no cover" and "type: ignore") are there because the conditional import needed for python 3.7 compatibility confuses both our type checker and code coverage tools.

 ## about

-One of my tricks is to add a main function in `python_mvp/about.py` to print the versions of the core upstream dependencies.
+One of my tricks is to add a function  to print the versions of the core upstream dependencies.
 This can be extremely helpful when debugging configuration or system dependent bugs, particularly when running continuous integration tests.

 ```
 # Configuration (> python -m python_mvp.about)